learn2therm/PairProphet/docs/component_docs.md

         Asserts that input data type is a pandas dataframe and that output has 5 objects (model, dev_X, dev_y, test_X, test_y).

-### **Subcomponent 4**: Test the model with sample data.
+### **Subcomponent 5**: Test performance of many different classifiers on training or testing data.

 **Use case**:

+        User has basic understanding of ML framework in Python and wants to test performance between multiple classifiers.
+This subcomponent is optional, and can be accessed as a separate script.

+**Code**:

+        Function takes cleaned dataframe with appended features.
+Accesses a predefined dictionary of 9 different classifier models (hyperparameters pre-optimized with Optuna) and runs all models with input data.
+Returns a .txt file that describes statistical results of each model, as well as a dictionary with each model's accuracy and F1 score.

+              Input: Model, Pandas dataframe
+              Output: Vector of predictions, dictionary of accuracy scores, evaluationResults.txt

+**Test**:

+        Asserts that input is a pandas dataframe, output is a numpy array, and the length of the output vector is equal to the number of examples.

+### **Subcomponent 6**: Test the model with sample data.

+**Use case**:

         Uses test dataframe to evaluate the performance of the model and return a vector of Boolean predictions.
+Also creates a .txt file for the user to assess performance

 **Code**:

         Function takes testing dataframe along with the model trained in the previous component.
-Runs testing dataframe through a RandomForestClassifier and returns a vector of predictions.
+Runs testing dataframe through a RandomForestClassifier (default) and returns a vector of predictions, along with a .txt file with scoring metrics.
+The user also has an option to choose a different classifier model at the command line.

               Input: Model, Pandas dataframe
-              Output: Numpy array
+              Output: Numpy array, evaluationResults.txt

 **Test**:

         Asserts that input is a pandas dataframe, output is a numpy array, and the length of the output vector is equal to the number of examples.

-### **Subcomponent 5**: Plot a confusion matrix of the test results.
+### **Subcomponent 7**: Plot a confusion matrix of the test results.

 **Use case**: